Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Auditory Support

-Masks unpredictable sounds (dogs, traffic, siblings) with steady, consistent audio—ideal for a calming room or bedtime routine.
+Masks unpredictable sounds (dogs, traffic, siblings) with steady, consistent audio that is ideal for a calming room or bedtime routine.
 Simple controls and volume range make it easy to dial in comfort.

 View on Amazon